 YouTube had also mentioned that current Apple TV devices, such as the Apple TV HD, and Apple TV 4K will not be affected by the change, and YouTube will continue to market an app for these newer devices.

 Although YouTube might not have explained why the latest move is similar to the one made in 2015 when the platform stopped supporting the second-generation Apple TV units.
-That 2015 shutdown was a result of the then-new YouTube Data API, which broke compatibility with a variety of streaming devices.
+That 2015 shutdown resulted from the then-new YouTube Data API, which broke compatibility with various streaming devices.